-&lt;sup>2 We need to note that although risk assessment is a widely acknowledged best practice for cyber security management, unfortunately, some CSPs still do not use it.
+2 We need to note that although risk assessment is a widely acknowledged best practice for cyber security management, unfortunately, some CSPs still do not use it.

-2.1 Preparation phase
+2.1 Preparation Phase

 First, risk assessment is to be applied to support the CSP in preparation of the system for certification against a selected certification scheme.
 Our supporting tool could be used by a CSP to help it in the decision-making process about covering the security requirements of the scheme, which are essential for this specific CSP (i.e., according to its risk level).
-Naturally, satisfaction of all requirements for some schemes (e.g., EUCS) is important, but some requirements of the scheme could be, on the one hand, not very effective for a specific provider (e.g., no sensitive cloud service customer (CSC) data are stored), and could be costly to implement, on the other one.
+Naturally, satisfaction of all requirements for some schemes (e.g., EUCS [4]) is important, but some requirements of the scheme could be, on the one hand, not very effective for a specific provider (e.g., no sensitive cloud service customer (CSC) data are stored), and could be costly to implement, on the other one.
 Thus, risk assessment could help to evaluate the level of nonconformity and support the decision of the CSP in justification of why some requirements are not implemented.
-On the other hand, major non conformities could be spotted before engaging in the certification process and the CSP will know what should be corrected.
+On the other hand, major non-conformities could be spotted before engaging in the certification process and the CSP will know what should be corrected.

-In order to perform risk assessment for its service, the CSP is asked to provide the following information:
+In order to perform risk assessment for a cloud service, the CSP is asked to provide the following information:

-- 1. The certification scheme and (if available) the assurance level against which the system is to be certified. - 2.
-The cloud service level, i.e., laaS, PaaS, or SaaS. - 3.
-A list of resources (assets) it manages and the following information about them: - a. the pre-defined resource types (see Section 4.1 ) to which the defined resource belongs, - b. the potential impact in case Confidentiality, Integrity or Availability of the resource is compromised, - c. the approximate number of such resources. - 4.
+- 1. Certification scheme, and (if available) assurance level against which the system is to be certified. - 2.
+Cloud service level, i.e., laaS, PaaS, or SaaS. - 3.
+List of resources (assets) it manages and the following information about them: - a. pre-defined resource types (see section 4.1) to which the defined resource belongs, - b. potential impact in case Confidentiality, Integrity or Availability of the resource is compromised, - c. approximate number of such resources. - 4.
 The information about which requirements from the selected scheme are covered.